uvarc/rc-website/content/userinfo/rivanna/software/keras.md

 # Using Keras with TensorFlow containers
 Like TensorFlow itself, Python code that utlizes the Keras package can be run interactively as Jupyter Notebooks, in interactive shell jobs, or non-interctively as SLURM batch jobs.
 Rivanna provides several nodes with graphics processing units (GPUs) that should be used when running Keras code.

-As best practice, it is recommended to create a [local copy of the TensorFlow container](/userinfo/rivanna/software/tensorflow/#local-copy-of-container-image) before using the Keras package in SLURM or ijobs.
+As best practice, it is recommended to create a [local copy of the TensorFlow container](/userinfo/rivanna/software/tensorflow/#local-copy-of-container-image) before using the Keras package in SLURM or interactive jobs.

 # Example Python Script
 The follwing example script can be found on the [TensorFlow Tutorials](https://www.tensorflow.org/tutorials/) website.  **Note that this script requires TensorFlow 1.12.0.**